specto/foldergal/README.md

 Foldergal uses go modules.

-Developed using go version 1.14.2.
+Tested with go version 1.15.

 When building use these flags to set the build time and version:
 ```